zzalmane/SmtChallenge/README.md

 # Extension 3

 The point is not clear, if the idea is to publish the count to a streaming service or messaging system?
-We can use Spring Cloud Stream and then send the message to a topic in Kafka or RabbitMQ.
+We can use Spring Cloud Stream and then send the message to a topic in Pub/Sub, Kafka, or RabbitMQ, eetc ...

 There are different approaches that can be specified depending on the real needs.